2ND QUARTER EQUITIES

-Thus, our focus is on companies that can do well in both the short-term period and in a longer time frame.
+Preferred Equities: As always, despite market conditions, we look for long-term equity opportunities.
+Our focus is on companies that can weather both the short-term period and flourish in a longer time frame.
 We want fundamentally sound companies with reasonable valuations and that pay dividends.
-In that context, we are favorable to consumer staples, health care, and mature technology companies.
+In that context, we are looking at these sectors:

 TECHNOLOGY: We are holding but not expanding our allocation to the FANG stocks which are strong but maybe highly valued at the moment.
 Stocks in bio tech companies that offer potential cures or treatments for the virus are interesting.

 CONSUMERS: The consumer staple companies are a base in this situation.
 The discretionary companies have promise as more people go back to work.